tpaccosi/multimodal-annotation-of-smell/README.md

 In the repository, the folders are organized as below:

-- *Annotation guidelines* contains the general annotation guidelines in English
+- *MUSTI_annotation_guidelines* contains the general annotation guidelines in English

-- *Annotations EN* contains the annotations of the images-texts pairs for English
+- *Sentences_EN* contains the annotations of the images-texts pairs for English

-- *Annotations IT* contains the annotations of the images-texts pairs for Italian
+- *Sentences_IT* contains the annotations of the images-texts pairs for Italian

 For a detailed description of the methodology and for any other information on the shared task refers to: